coderefinery/DEPRECATED-software-licensing/talk.md

 	- only with the author's permission may such activities take place.
 - Copyleft
 	- Provides a method for software or documentation to be modified distributed back to the community, provided it remains free (Libre).
+	- Derivative work can only be distributed under the same license terms.

 (Source :https://www.gnu.org)
 ---